What exactly is ePHI? Who has to worry about it? Where can it be safely located?

-- In any hosted MySQL Database.
+- In any hosted Database.

 - In Widgets (except custom ones that send data to 3rd parties).

-- In encrypted files on shared web/file servers.*
+- In files on dedicated web/file servers.*

-** On dedicated servers, the files do not have to be encrypted on disk, but these files should not be publicly accessible over the web, and any web site should be designed with HIPAA compliance in mind.
+* On dedicated servers, the files do not have to be encrypted on disk, but these files should not be publicly accessible over the web, and any website should be designed with HIPAA compliance in mind.

 See LuxSci’s HIPAA Account Restrictions Agreement for more details.